According to Federal Competitiveness and Statistics Authority, in 2012,

 - discharge summary from the hospital.

-All expatriates must get birth certificates attested by Ministry of Health and Prevention and Ministry of Foreign Affairs and Cooperation.
-Birth certificates stamped by Department of health-Abu Dhabi (HAAD) or Dubai Health Authority (DHA) are equivalent to the seal of Ministry of Health and Prevention.
+All expatriates must get birth certificates attested by Ministry of Health and Prevention and Ministry of Foreign Affairs and International Cooperation.
+Birth certificates stamped by Department of Health - Abu Dhabi (HAAD) or Dubai Health Authority (DHA) are equivalent to the seal of Ministry of Health and Prevention.

 Residents have 120 days from the birth of their child to arrange the formal documents which includes birth certificates, passports, Emirates ID and visas of their new born babies.
 If the residence visa is not finalised within 120 days, then a fee of AED100 per day would be charged for each day over the 120-day period, and the baby will not be allowed to exit the country.
 Read details about how to sponsor a residency visa for your children in the UAE.